A merkle tree is a tree founded by Angela Merkel (Chancellor of Germany). Wait...that is something different.🙃

 - Amazon Dynamo DB

-Before we talk about the use cases of merkle tree let's first have a look at some of the operations we can perform and their complexity:
+Before we talk about the use cases of merkle tree we must have a look at some of the operations we can perform and their complexity:

 - Search O(logn)